 On the story side, it’s very complex and well-executed.
 You play Lucas Kane who is convicted of a murder he didn’t commit.
 You play as the 2 cops investigating the crime as well.
 The whole purpose of the game is the idea of playing chess against yourself.
 You can decide how the game is played out and actions you make early on will affect things later on.
 You really notice this too because later on, you’ll say “Oh man I shouldn’t have done that earlier!”
 The game’s pace flows smoothly and everything eventually comes together.

 Between each scene in the game you can choose which character you’ll play next and this also determines the outcome.
 Some parts are also timed so you have a certain amount of time to hide, collect and hide evidence.
 If you miss one piece of evidence and someone comes to ask you questions they’ll see it and get suspicious.
 This, in turn, raises their suspicion meter and you must make the right choices so you don’t get busted.
 You also have a mental health gauge that lets you know how your character is feeling.
-Your choices will determine whether or not they become happier or more and more depressed leaning on suicide.
+Your choices will determine whether or not they become happier or more and more depressed leaning toward suicide.
 You can do things from going to the bathroom, to drinking something, to even just making the right choice in a conversation to raise or lower this gauge.
 This plays a key part in certain scenes because some choices will completely drain your meter so you end up turning yourself in.
 The game is constantly changing from Lucas’ childhood flashbacks, and the 3 separate characters keep things interesting.